AzDocs/AzDocs/Wiki/Azure/Documentation/Setup-Azure-DevOps-and-GIT.md

 _Make sure you followed the information from [How to keep your repositories in sync with upstream](#how-to-keep-your-repositories-in-sync-with-upstream) first._

 Let's assume you've done some work on your `origin` and at some point in time you want to sync this back to the `upstream`.
-We do this by creating a new branch and pushing it to the upstream.
+We do this by creating a new branch and pushing it to the remote upstream.
 We need to make sure we use the latest version of main to create our PR Branch from:

-> First navigate to the cloned upstream repo (the repo made in the [Mirroring the upstream repo to your own Azure DevOps instance](#mirroring-the-upstream-repo-to-your-own-azure-devops-instance) step).
+> First navigate to the cloned generic upstream repo (the repo made in the [Mirroring the upstream repo to your own Azure DevOps instance](#mirroring-the-upstream-repo-to-your-own-azure-devops-instance) step).
 Then follow these steps:

 ```batch
 git checkout main